ISAITB/docs-tdl/source/testsuite/index.rst

     :header: "Name", "Required?", "Description"

     @id, yes, The ID of the test case.
-This needs to match one defined in the test case's XML file (see :ref:`test-case`). prequisite, no, Zero or more elements defining other test case IDs that should be considered as prerequisites before running this one. option, no, Zero or more string values that match an option defined for the actor in the specification.
+This needs to match one defined in the test case's XML file (see :ref:`test-case`). prequisite, no, Zero or more elements each defining as text content a test case ID that should be considered as a prerequisite before running this one. option, no, Zero or more elements each defining as text content string values that match an option defined for the actor in the specification.

 .. note::
     **GITB software support:** The ``prequisite`` and ``option`` values are currently ignored.